DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 ### Closed

-We will add a ‘Closed’ status for courses that are published but no longer open to applications.
-These courses may be reopened in the same academic year.
+We will add a ‘Closed’ status for published courses that are no longer open to applications.
+Users can reopen these courses in the same academic year.

 ### Withdrawn

-We will improve the ‘Withdrawn’ status so that it’s clear to users that this status means that courses will be removed from Find and cannot be republished.
+We will improve the ‘Withdrawn’ status so that it’s clear to users that this status means that we will remove courses from Find, and users cannot republish them.

 ## Further considerations